Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/install-adv2.md

 Install-module AzureADPreview
 ```

-Note that you cannot install both the preview version and the GA version on the same computer at the same time.
+You cannot install both the preview version and the GA version on the same computer at the same time.

 ### About the PowerShell Gallery